torebutlin/cued_datalogger/docs/DEVELOPER_NOTES.md

 ## 3. Datalogger: Acquisition module

-### 3.1 Recorder Classes
+### 3.1 Recorder Class

-Two classes are created to handle data acquisition from different types of hardware:
+Two modules are created to handle data acquisition from different types of hardware:
 `myRecorder` to handle data from soundcards, and `NIRecorder` to handle data from National Instruments.
-These two classes are derived from the base class `RecorderParent` which provides methods for storing data acquired.
+Both modules contain a class named **Recorder** derived from the abstract class **RecorderParent** from `RecorderParent` module which provides methods for storing data acquired.

+The import convention of the module is **mR** for `myRecorder` and **NIR** for `NIRecorder`.

-`RecorderParent` contains methods to initialise a circular buffer, initialise a recording array, and initialise a trigger.
+**RecorderParent** contains methods to initialise a circular buffer, initialise a recording array, and initialise a trigger.
-`myRecorder` and `NIRecorder` process data acquired from its stream using methods of `RecorderParent` as part of its callback routine, such as writing to buffer, writing to recording array, or checking for trigger.
+**Recorder** store data acquired from its stream using methods of **RecorderParent** as part of its callback routine, such as writing to buffer, writing to recording array, or checking for trigger.

-The Recorder classes are written in such a way that they could be used in a python console.
+The **Recorder** is written in such a way that it could be used in a python console.
-Thus, the classes are not restricted to be used in the GUI only, but can be used as part of a script.
+Thus, it is not restricted to be used in the GUI only, but can be used as part of a script.

+The **Recorder** class will only output _**raw data**_.
+Any kind of data processing is done outside of the class.

-Any new Recorder class can be implemented by deriving from the RecorderParent, and implement the required functions.
+Any new **Recorder** or equivalent class can be implemented by deriving from the **RecorderParent**, and re-implement the required functions.

 ### 3.2 Window Layout

-The acquisition window consists entirely of one main QSplitter, in which more QSplitters(namely left, middle, and right) are nested within in.
+The acquisition window consists entirely of one main **QSplitter**, in which more **QSplitters**(namely left, middle, and right) are nested within in.
+The main splitter is oriented horizontally, while the nested splitters are oriented vertically.
-The Widgets written separately as a class are added to the nested Qsplitters.
+The _Widgets_ written separately as a class are then added to the nested **QSplitters**.

-This produces a resizable 'panel' for each Widget in the QSplitters.
+This produces a resizable 'panel' for each _Widget_.
-The good thing about this implementation is some Widget can be hidden away from the user through the code.
+The good thing about this implementation is some _Widget_ can be hidden away from the user through the code.

 ### 3.3 Window Function

 The window acts as a central hub to connect the widgets together.
 This is where most slots and signals are connected, meaning most callback functions are implemented here.
-The window also holds the variables for displaying the data acquired from the Recorder classes.
+The window also holds the variables for plotting the processed data from the Recorder classes (i.e. time series data, DFT data, and channel levels).
-A window without any extra QWidget added to it would consist only the data plots within the QSplitters, and would technically function.
+A window without any extra _Widget_ added to it would consist only the data plots within the QSplitters, and would technically function.

-The important variables that the window holds are:
--\<Insert variable here\>
+\<Insert variables here\>

 ### 3.4 Widgets

-All QWidgets except `PlotWidgets` from pyqtgraph are reimplemented as a class of its own.
+All _Widgets_ except `PlotWidgets` from `pyqtgraph` are reimplemented as a class of its own.
-They are derived from the abstract class `BaseWidget`, which re-implement function for styling and provide a template for self-written QWidgets.
+They are derived from the abstract class **BaseWidget** which re-implement function for styling and provide a template for self-written _Widgets_.
-The construction of the UI components is implemented under `initUI` method.
+The construction of the UI components is implemented under `initUI()` method.
-No connection of signals and slots are done here, unless the connection is internal, meaning the signal will only affect the components within the QWidget.
+No callback functions are done here, unless the callback only affect components within the _Widget_.

-The classes of QWidget implemented are:

--\<Insert class here\>
+\<Insert widgets here\>

 ## 4. Datalogger: Analysis module